jinpark-pro/swift_data_collections/README.md

 #### Wrap-Up Working with the Web: Decoding JSON

 - Excellent work!
 Decoding JSON into custom model objects isn't easy, but you worked through it.
 You'll continue building on your skills in the next lesson, where you'll put together a full project and update the user interface with data fetched from an API.

+#### Lab - iTunes Search (Part 2)

+- The purpose of this lab is to get familiar with decoding JSON data into your custom model objects.
+You'll start with the “iTunes Search” playground you created in the last lesson.
+Your task with this lab will be to decode the data you retrieved into a custom model object.

+##### Step 1 Create Your Model Object

+- Set the "term" in your queryItems to "Apple" to return more than one result.
+Run the playground and look at the printed results in the console.
+You can use the following Data extension method to make the printed JSON easier to read.

+  - ```swift
+      extension Data {
+          func prettyPrintedJSONString() {
+              guard
+                  let jsonObject = try?
+JSONSerialization.jsonObject(with: self, options: []),
+                  let jsonData = try?
+JSONSerialization.data(withJSONObject: jsonObject, options: [.prettyPrinted]), let prettyJSONString = String(data: jsonData, encoding: .utf8) else {
+                      print("Failed to read JSON Object.")
+                      return
+              }
+              print(prettyJSONString)
+          }
+      }

+      ...

+      Task {
+          let (data, response) = try await URLSession.shared.data(from: urlComponents.url!)

+          if let httpResponse = response as?
+HTTPURLResponse, httpResponse.statusCode == 200 {
+              data.prettyPrintedJSONString()
+          }
+      }
+    ```

+- Notice that there's a `results` key with an array of objects.
+You're going to create a struct model for these objects, so take a moment to identify what properties your model will have.
+Some of the properties might include `trackName`, `artistName`, `kind`, `description`, and the URL for the artwork.
+- Once you've identified the properties that will make up your object, create a `StoreItem` structure with those properties.
+Make your `StoreItem` adopt `Codable`, and use a `CodingKeys` enum to map the JSON keys to better-suited property names on your model.
+- You might have noticed that an item can have different types of descriptions.
+Some items have a description key, while others have a `longDescription` key.
+Your model object makes no distinction between the two.
+If the API sends down a value with the description key, that is what you should assign to your model.
+However, if it sends down a value with the longDescription key and nothing with the description key, you should use that instead.
+If neither value exists, you'll just assign description to an empty string.
+- ​​To do this, you will need a `CodingKey` for each.
+But the Encodable protocol doesn't allow you to add cases to CodingKeys that don't match one of your properties, so you can't have a longDescription case.
+To get around this, create a second nested enumeration called `AdditionalKeys` that adopts `CodingKey` and has a case for `longDescription`.
+Unfortunately, using this strategy will prevent the compiler from autogenerating Codable method requirements.
+You'll need to create your own initializer that assigns each value from the JSON payload to its respective property.
+You can use `try?` when decoding the value for `description`, and if it fails you can decode the value associated with `longDescription` and assign it to the `description` property.​
+- The manual decoding process is relatively straightforward.
+You start by creating a container of values keyed by your `CodingKeys` enum using the `container(keyedBy:)` method on Decoder.
+Since you'll also have the second nested enum, `AdditionalKeys`, you'll create a second container keyed by that enum when the value for `description` is `nil`.
+Take a look at the following `init(from:)` implementation:

+  - ```swift
+      init(from decoder: Decoder) throws {
+          let values = try decoder.container(keyedBy: CodingKeys.self)
+          name = try values.decode(String.self, forKey: CodingKeys.name)
+          artist = try values.decode(String.self, forKey: CodingKeys.artist)
+          kind = try values.decode(String.self, forKey: CodingKeys.kind)
+          artworkURL = try values.decode(URL.self, forKey: CodingKeys.artworkURL)

+          if let description = try? values.decode(String.self, forKey: CodingKeys.description) {
+              self.description = description
+          } else {
+              let additionalValues = try decoder.container(keyedBy: AdditionalKeys.self)
+              description = (try? additionalValues.decode(String.self, forKey: AdditionalKeys.longDescription)) ?? ""
+          }
+      }​
+    ```

+- The `values` constant is assigned to the returned container keyed by `CodingKeys`, then each model property is assigned to its respective decoded value.
+Each one of these calls can `throw` if the type does not match or the key does not exist in the encoded value.
+Finally, an attempt is made to decode `description` using the `values` container; if that fails, a new container `additionalValues` is created, keyed by `AdditionalKeys`.
+The `longDescription` case is used to decode a value, and if that also fails the `description` property is set to an empty string.
+- Now that you have a `StoreItem` model, think about how you'll get values to create model instances from the JSON response.
+Remember, they're nested in a results key.
+What you're after is a [StoreItem] — an array of your models.
+What you might have come up with is a separate model for the search response itself, perhaps `SearchResponse`.
+This would be a simple struct only requiring one property, results:​

+  - ```swift
+      struct SearchResponse: Codable {
+          let results: [StoreItem]
+      }
+    ```